Shopping Centre Merchandising - The Soul of the Experience

 It is about appealing to all of the senses

 The great challenge in any retail environment - particularly Shopping Centres is:

 Then crucially, keeping them there once they have purchased what they came for

-Shopping Centre Merchandising has been forgone as our retail spaces have become increasingly efficient in channelling customers in and then out again!
+Merchandising in Shopping Centres has been forgone as our retail spaces have become increasingly efficient in channeling customers in and then out again!